premsg1610/TATA-CLiQ-Clone/README.md

 - Our skills in JavaScript and DOM manipulation became better.

+- Learned how to use Bootstrap libraries.

-- We all learned how to plan a project and execute that in a lmited time frame.
+- We all learned how to plan a project and execute that in a limited time frame.